theta360developers/plugin-guide/docs/fisheye.md

 This is a simplified plug-in example with limited error checking.
 This example is sensitive to the duration of button presses.

-* if you press the plug-in mode button for too long or too short, the plug-in may crash
+* If you press the plug-in mode button for too long or too short, the plug-in may crash
-* if you press the Wi-Fi button for too long to change from single to multi-shot mode, the application may crash
+* If you press the Wi-Fi button for too long to change from single to multi-shot mode, the application may crash
-* if you press the shutter button for too long when you take the picture or pictures, the application may crash
+* If you press the shutter button for too long when you take the picture or pictures, the application may crash

 ### Download GitHub Repository